Kong/developer.konghq.com/app/_how-tos/enable-key-authentication-on-a-service-with-kong-gateway.md

 ---

-## 1. Enable the Key Authentication plugin on the service:
+## 1. Enable the Key Authentication plugin on the Service:

+Enable Key Auth for the Service.

 {% entity_examples %}
 entities: